kristapsdz/acme-client/README.md

 is intended for OpenBSD anyway---you're using old code.
 Please use the local version instead!**

+If you'd like to contribute to *acme-client*, please submit patches to the OpenBSD tree.

 ## Synopsis

 *acme-client* is yet another